erinigaid/Stop-Watch/README.md

 ### Drivers: GPIO, Timer (CTC), External Interrupts, 7-segment, MC: ATmega32

-The time is stored as array members (seconds, minutes, hours).
+The time is stored as an array members (seconds, minutes, hours).

 Macros was used to avoid using magic numbers as much as possible.